Google Adwords Tutorial for Beginners

 As a Google Advertiser, you can target your audience based on geographical location, age, keywords, and many more.
 Furthermore

-You’ll also get to choose the time of day when you want your ads to appear in front of your targeted audience that can help you to maximize your Google ad spend.
+You’ll also get to choose the time of day when you want your ads to appear in front of your targeted audience which can help you to maximize your Google ad spend.

 For instance, if you want text-based ads on Google search results, you can simply run search network ads,